Yoake2000/Linux-Documentations/pages/AMD P-State EPP Scaling Driver Configuration For Ryzen Laptops.md

 		  sudo systemctl restart auto-cpufreq.service
 		  ```
 - # Notes:
 	- This guide is heavily inspired by a [Lemmy.world post](https://lemmy.world/post/3081149)that discusses on how to configure the AMD P-States EPP driver.
 This guide though tries to organize the information from the post regarding some terms and configurations with more sources and is focused on automatically adjusting the CPU governors and the EPP hints on Ryzen Laptops.
+This guide is also targeted for Arch Linux Systems since I'm using one.
 	- Some forum discussions and guides were also consulted in creating this guide.
 		- https://forum.endeavouros.com/t/dont-get-amd-p-state-active/41018
 		- https://forum.level1techs.com/t/amd-p-state-driver/197885/89?page=2